MacTakeAwayData Rank – 9 stars out of 10

 Then you won’t be able to use the files on your T5 drive.

-And whatever you do don’t loose your password.
+And whatever you do don’t lose your password.

 Because there is no file recovery after that.